 The Real Six-Month Rule: Purpose, Not Time; Plurality, Not Majority

 With this in mind, a nonresident might wonder whether the six-month presumption is worth anything.
-The answer: yes and no. The real rule is not how much time you spend in California but why you spend the time here.
+The answer: yes and no. The real rule is not how much time you spend in California, but the purpose for spending time here.
 If you are a domiciliary of another state, and if you come to California for a temporary or transitory purpose, it doesn’t matter how much time you spend here – you are not a California resident as a matter of law.
 The example I like to give: a rock star from Seattle who rents a beach house in Malibu for the sole purpose of partying for a whole year straight, is not a legal resident of California.
 In contrast, if that rock star moves to Malibu permanently to be part of the LA music scene and immediately goes on a world tour, he’s a California resident even if he spent only one day at the mansion.
 The purpose of the time spent in California is determinative, not the amount of time.